Required

 Maximum Penalties For Conviction

-The maximum Maryland carjacking penalties for carjacking is 30 years.
+The maximum carjacking penalties for this charge in Maryland is 30 years.
 In addition to receiving a prison sentence for a carjacking, the defendant may also get consecutive sentences for any of the underlying offenses.
 The penalty, oftentimes, depends on the defendant’s prior record.

 If the defendant has a prior record with any other crime of violence, they should be prepared for the judge to sentence them more harshly.
-In Maryland, there is a whole statute that deals with mandatory sentences for crimes of violence which include carjacking and armed carjacking.
+There is a whole statute that deals with mandatory sentences for crimes of violence which include carjacking and armed carjacking.

 For example, if somebody has a previous conviction for a crime of violence and is convicted of carjacking, it is possible they could receive a mandatory minimum sentence of 10 years.
 This means a day-per-day sentence with no parole; doing the full 10 years.
 If it is a third conviction for a crime of violence, then it is a mandatory 25-year sentence with no option for parole.